markkolich/kolich-httpclient4-closure/README.md

 The intent of this library is to let you do all of this in a cleaner, repeatable and more understandable manner.

 Many would argue that this library simply trades one set of "boiler plate" for another.
 True.
-However, the patterns used here are much easier to grasp and they help you prevent obvious mistakes &mdash; like forgetting to close an `InputStream` when you're done with a response, which almost always manifests itself as a nasty leak under a heavy load.
+However, the patterns used here are much easier to grasp and they help you prevent obvious mistakes &mdash; like forgetting to close an `InputStream` when you're done with a response entity, which almost always manifests itself as a nasty leak under a heavy load.

 ## Latest Version